 Indoor and outdoor Wireless Access Point/Bridge/Client devices

-The hybrid devices are either indoor or outdoor, with an internal, external or both antennae depending on design and power output.
-Majority of the indoor devices, and some outdoor devices, have unidirectional antennae for 360 degrees coverage, while most outdoor devices use directional antennae to make sure a strong signal in a certain direction.
+The hybrid devices are either indoor or outdoor, with internal, external, or both antennae depending on design and power output.
+Majority of the indoor devices, and some outdoor devices, have unidirectional antennae for 360 degrees of coverage, while most outdoor devices use directional antennae to make sure a strong signal is in a certain direction.

-The external antennae have different power outputs and may include an installation kit consisting of antennae cable and connectors for mounting at a convenient location and height for the best signal.
+The external antennae have different power outputs and may include an installation kit consisting of antennae cables and connectors for mounting at a convenient location and height for the best signal.

-Either of the wireless devices provides a convenient and cost-effective method of expanding your network using a minimum number of wires.
-They are used for both small and large networks and suitable for home, office, public places, as well as mobile networks such as buses, trains, and airplanes.
+Either of the wireless devices provide a convenient and cost-effective method of expanding your network using a minimum number of wires.
+They are used for both small and large networks and are suitable for homes, offices, and public places, as well as mobile networks such as buses, trains, and airplanes.

 Enhanced features such as traffic shaping, power level control, bandwidth selection, security, and others allow organizations to customize their devices to suit their application.

-Choose either an indoor or outdoor all-in-one Wireless access point/Bridge/Client device to expand your network in both normal and difficult to wire environments.
-The devices are suitable for homes, offices as well as for old buildings, open areas, cross-street architectures and other installations where cabling is either very expensive or impossible.
+Choose either an indoor or outdoor all-in-one Wireless access point/Bridge/Client device to expand your network in both normal and difficult-to-wire environments.
+The devices are suitable for homes, and offices as well as for old buildings, open areas, cross-street architectures, and other installations where cabling is either very expensive or impossible.